 What makes Brunei a unique country to travel to?

 Brunei Darussalam is a small Islamic Sultanate on the northwest coast of the Island of Borneo.
-It is divided into four districts: Brunei/Muara, Tutong, Belait and Temburong.
+It is divided into four districts: Brunei/Muara, Tutong, Belait, and Temburong.
 The capital, Bandar Seri Begawan, is its major city.
 Brunei’s official language is Malay, but English is widely understood and used in business.
 Tourist facilities and services are generally available throughout the country.

 Crime in Brunei peaks in July and December, due to the holidays and schools being out of session.
 Overall, many crimes carry severe penalties, and punishments such as jail, fines, caning, or deportation (for foreigners).

 While you are traveling in Brunei, you are subject to its laws even if you are a U.S. citizen.
 Foreign laws and legal systems can be vastly different than our own.
-In some places you may be taken in for questioning if you don’t have your passport with you.
+In some places, you may be taken in for questioning if you don’t have your passport with you.
 In some places, it is illegal to take pictures of certain buildings.
 In some places driving under the influence could land you immediately in jail.
 These criminal penalties will vary from country to country.
-There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods, which are prevalent in Brunei.
+There are also some things that might be legal in the country you visit, but are still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods, which are prevalent in Brunei.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Brunei, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not where you are going.

 If you violate Brunei laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Penalties for possession, use of, or trafficking in illegal drugs in Brunei are severe, and convicted offenders can expect long jail sentences, heavy fines, and, possibly, death.
 Brunei has a mandatory death penalty for many narcotics offenses.
 Under the current law, possession of heroin, ecstasy, and morphine derivatives of more than 15 grams, Cocaine of more than 30 grams, Cannabis of more than 500 grams, Syabu (Methamphetamine) of more than 50 grams, or Opium of more than 1.2 kg., carries the death penalty.
 Possession of lesser amounts can result in a minimum twenty-year jail term and caning.
 Importation of firearms is prohibited; the illegal possession of firearms or explosives and drug use/possession carry severe penalties, including the possibility of the death penalty.
 Any attempts to circumvent alcohol controls can result in arrest and criminal prosecution.
 Gambling in Brunei is illegal.